Clemente Veterans’ Initiative

 VETERANS FIND RESONANCE AND COMMUNITY IN CLEMENTE

-“Veterans are deeply changed by their military experience, whether or not they've been to war,” says Jeb Wyman, academic director of the Seattle course and editor of the forthcoming book What They Signed Up For, a collection of interviews with veterans.
-“One of those changes is a profound sense of community with other veterans.”
+“Veterans are deeply changed by their military experience, whether or not they’ve been to war,” says Jeb Wyman, academic director of the Veterans’ course in Seattle and editor of the book, What They Signed Up For, a collection of interviews with veterans.
+“One of those changes is a profound sense of community with other veterans.
+Clemente offers students a way to recreate this sense of community in civilian life.”

-This makes Clemente especially valuable, according to Joan Sisco, executive director of Veterans First, host of the Phoenix class, which is dedicated to women veterans.
-"A lot of military come home not physically or mentally ready to go to college, especially if they are dealing with PTSD," she says.
-"In Clemente classes they are encouraged to engage in discussions and learn to express themselves.
-The professors guide them to open their minds and think differently so that they have the confidence to complete their education."
+This makes Clemente especially valuable, according to Joan Sisco, executive director of Veterans First, host of the class in Phoenix, which is dedicated to women veterans.
+“A lot of military come home not physically or mentally ready to go to college, especially if they are dealing with PTSD and other war injuries” she says.
+“In Clemente they are encouraged to engage in discussions and learn to express themselves.
+The professors guide them to open their minds and think differently about their own potential so that they have the confidence to complete their education.”